29 Free Things to Do During the Holidays to Keep the Season Festive

 Bring out all your arts and craft supplies and turn your Pinterest dreams into reality.
 Consider this holiday activity if you’re looking for something to do with the kids over winter break.
 A quick Google search will help you find craft projects to do with kids of all ages.

-Who says presents have to come from a store?
+Still need a gift for someone on your list?
+Presents don’t have to come from a store.
 A homemade gift can be just as special.
 Check out this list of 100 free gift ideas.

 ‘Tis the season for cookies and pies and cinnamon rolls!
 Bake up batches of your best holiday treats to give to loved ones or to munch on throughout the season.
 If you like taking on a project, try baking and assembling a gingerbread house from scratch.